Victoria Sunshine StudioHelping to Create Quilty Hugs

 - Try to cut as much of the stray threads on the quilt top as possible, especially if your quilt top is a light colour!
 Those pesky threads will show through once quilted.
 Not always the look you want to go for!

-- Place a safety pin in the top left hand corner of both the top and backing fabric.
+- Place a safety pin in the top left-hand corner of both the top and backing fabric.
 Makes it easy to pick out how to pin the quilt on the frame.

 - Backing fabric and batting should be at least 3 to 4 inches larger all the way around, than the quilt top.
 I can get away with less on the sides however since the quilt is pinned on both the top and the bottom to the frame I need extra fabric to work with.

 - If your quilt top doesn’t have borders make sure you staystitch all around the top.
 Nothing worse than trying to bind a top that has seams that have popped open during quilting.

 Note: Hey just a quick note here.
 I will do my best to quilt in any excess fullness from blocks and borders, however, I am not a miracle worker so may not be able to completely get a quilt top flat.
 I usually can tell up front though when I am looking at a quilt and will contact you right away if I find anything that needs to be discussed during the quilting process.